 The hormones included in the current Endocrine System provide a validated response to the effects modeled.

 Future work will focus on a complete endocrine response to glucose regulation including: detection of glucose levels in the blood stream and release of insulin to appropriately manage those levels.
 Pathology states of glucose in the patient will be included.
+We plan to add adrenaline and its link to the acute stress action.

 -A larger hormone library, including sex-specific and reproductive hormones